 Our social work faculty reflects a cross-section of the social work profession, representing many specialties

-The Bachelor of Social Work (BSW) Program is designed to prepare persons for employment in social welfare agencies, schools, hospitals, children’s homes, victim services, juvenile court, legal services, policy and planning, community development, mental health facilities, correctional institutions, day care and rehabilitation centers.
+The Bachelor of Social Work (BSW) Program offers social work classes designed to prepare persons for employment in social welfare agencies, schools, hospitals, children’s homes, victim services, juvenile court, legal services, policy and planning, community development, mental health facilities, correctional institutions, day care and rehabilitation centers.
 Individuals currently working in social welfare settings can improve their skills or increase their opportunities for job advancement.

 UMSL's Gerontology Graduate Program is one of the most mature and well-established graduate programs of its kind in the U.S. today.
 UMSL Gerontology graduates are involved in all aspects of aging-related professional practice in St. Louis and beyond, shaping positive attitudes and building meaningful structures for care and support of older adults.
 Today, the experience of advancing age is at least as diverse as any other phase of life, and arguably more so.
 The UMSL Gerontology Program embraces this diversity and makes sense of it for our students, while also grounding them in core values and competencies that define them as "UMSL Gerontologists."